 This presentation will showcase elements of a comprehensive planning effort underway, and will focus on specific management actions including data collection, trail stewardship, maintenance, and a Leave No Trace hot spot event.

-by Chris Morris, Statewide Trails Planner, New York State Parks, Recreation & Historic Preservation, Hank Osborn, Regional Program Manager, New York - New Jersey Trail Conference, Sara Hart, Park Planner, New York State Parks, Recreation & Historic Preservation
+by Chris Morris, Statewide Trails Planner, New York State Office of Parks, Recreation, and Historic Preservation, Hank Osborn, Director of Programs, New York - New Jersey Trail Conference, Sara Hart, Park Planner, New York State Office of Parks, Recreation, and Historic Preservation

 |The Breakneck Ridge Trail in New York’s Hudson Valley has become the number one hiking destination in the NYC metropolitan area.
 In good weather, the trail frequently brings more than 3,000 hikers a weekend to hike its steep, rocky ascent and enjoy its breathtaking views.
 The growing volume of trail use here presents many management challenges for park and agency staff.
 This presentation will showcase elements of a comprehensive planning effort underway, and will focus on specific management actions including data collection, trail stewardship and, maintenance, and a Leave No Trace hot spot event. |